 Automotive technician training for mechanics generally remains for a couple of months.
 Besides, you will work with specialists like trainee technicians, lubricant workers, or automotive assistants throughout your training.
-Therefore, you must learn to work on your own and as part of a team during the training.
+Therefore, you must learn to work independently and as part of a team during the training.

 You can become a master technician by being certified in all eight automotive specialty areas the ASE offers.

-To become a mechanic, you will have to grow familiar with a diversity of tools to complete essential tasks.
+To become a mechanic, you will have to grow familiar with various tools to complete essential tasks.
 It requires enthusiasm to learn and the strength to adapt to new tools and technologies.
 Often, technicians will be needed to handle auto parts covered in grease and lift large objects.

 Indeed, they will also have to be on their feet through work hours.
-It implies a specific level of physical fitness is necessary.
+Therefore, it implies a specific level of physical fitness is necessary.